Everything You Need to Know About Insurance for Nurses

 According to the American Association of Colleges of Nursing, there are over 3.8 million registered nurses in the U.S. This number will grow by 15% from 2016 to 2026.
 If you are a registered nurse or a nursing student, you should consider getting individual nursing malpractice insurance.

 Nurses often spend more time with their patients than doctors do.
 Their roles also require them to be more hands-on and personal with them.
-They check their patient’s vital signs, conduct basic physical exams, and even draw blood when necessary.
+They check their patients’ vital signs, administer medications, conduct basic physical exams, and draw blood when necessary.
 This makes them more vulnerable to civil, regulatory, and in some instances, criminal actions.
 Some of the most common reasons why nurses get sued include:

 - Failure to communicate and document